dewantrishasree17-dev/dewantrishasree17-dev/README.md

-# Hi, I'm Trishasree Dewan
+# Hi, I'm Trishasree Dewan \

 ---

-###  About Me
+##  About Me
 I am an Electrical Engineering student with an interest in Data Analytics and technology.
-I enjoy working with data, creating dashboards, and analyzing information using tools like Power BI, Excel, and MySQL.
-Along with my core knowledge in Power Systems, Machine and Control Systems, I am also exploring programming and analytical tools to solve real-world problems.
+I enjoy working with data, creating dashboard and analysis information using tools like Power BI, Excel, Python and MySQL.
+Along with my core knowledge in Power system, Machine and control , I am also exploring programming a nd analytical tools to solve real-world problems.
----

 ##  What I Do
 -  Pursuing B.Tech in Electrical Engineering at NIT Agartala